lyra/plugins-directory/README.md

       "title": "PrestaShop",
       "slug": "prestashop",
       "logo": "prestashop.png",
-      "category": "top"
+      "category": "top" // may be STRING - possible values : top, regular, request or commercial ...
     },
     {
       "title": "OpenCart",
       "logo": "opencart.png",
       "slug": "opencart",
-      "category": "regular" // STRING - possible values : top, regular, request, external, or commercial },
+      "category": {
+        "fr-FR": "top",
+        "de-DE": "top",
+        "default": "regular"
+      } // ... may be OBJECT - an object containing category by localized page, default
+        // is used for pages not explicitly declared },
     {
       "title": "HikaShop",
       "slug": "hikashop",
       "logo": "hikashop.png",
-      "labels": "Joomla,HikaShop", // STRING - labels to be used as filters in addition to title "category": "top"
+      "labels": "Joomla,HikaShop", // STRING - labels to be used for filtering in addition to title "category": "top"
     }
   ]